fcunnane/AtomicMemory/README.md

 ## 📚 Citation

 If used in academic work, please cite:
+Francis X. Cunnane III.
+Atomic Memory™: A CMOS Measurement-Collapse Primitive.
+TechRxiv.